delapuente/gitincouples/bob.md

 And it will fail saying your local repository is behind the remote one.
 Ok, this is not true.
-What really happen is that the story in the local and remote repository have diverged and, in your local repository, there are more commits (those from Alice's changes) git did not expect.
+What really happen is that the story in the local and remote repository have diverged and, in your local repository, there are more commits (those from Alice's changes) than Git expected.
 So this is the only occasion you will be rewriting a remote repository:

 ```bash